Best AI Models for the Money on Magicdoor in 2026

 Keep prompts concise.
 You pay for input tokens too.
 A focused 50-word prompt costs less and often gets better results than a rambling 500-word one.

 Use the right image model.
-For quick visuals, Seedream 4.5 at $0.03 beats ChatGPT Image at $0.08 — and for many use cases the quality difference is negligible.
+For quick visuals, Seedream 4.5 at $0.03 is the cheapest starting point.
 Use the Recraft Upscaler at $0.006 to enhance cheaper images instead of generating expensive ones.

 Batch related questions.
 Ask follow-up questions in the same conversation instead of starting new ones.
 The model already has context, so it needs fewer input tokens to understand what you want.